lyushenhuan/lyushenhuan/content/publication/lyu2019refined/index.md

 # Summary.
 An optional shortened abstract.
-summary: we formulate the forest representation learning approach named casForest as an additive model and prove a margin-based bound.
+summary: This paper presents a margin-based theory for deep forests.

-tags: [deep forest]
+tags: [deep forest], [margin theory], [generalization bound]

 # Display this page in the Featured widget?
 featured: true